Tuesday, October 23

 During the second half of the day, participants apply the lessons learned in the morning to a hands-on design charrette.
 Attendees are broken into groups and encouraged to directly apply the toolkit in the Guide to a specific corridor or street section.
 They may be assigned roles within their groups by mode (e.g. transit operations, typical cross-sections, pedestrian & bicycle interactions), and may be assigned specific locations within a larger study area.

-The training includes a copy of the NACTO Transit Street Design Guide.
+The training includes continental breakfast, lunch and a copy of the NACTO Transit Street Design Guide.

 3:00-5:00 pm Conference & Expo Check-in